 - 4.1 The percentage of adults in Reading who are overweight or obese increased in 2019 and 2020 and is now similar to the national average.
 In 2019, the percentage of adults who meet criteria for being physically active remains similar to the England average.
 Smoking increased slightly in both the general population and amongst those in routine and maintenance professions, although the year-on-year change was too small to be considered reliable. - 4.2 As in previous periods, Reading is unlikely to meet local or national targets for the delivering NHS health checks to eligible residents (those aged 40-74 without certain specified diagnoses).
 The NHS health check assesses people's risk of stroke, heart disease, kidney disease, diabetes and dementia, and leads to targeted advice.
 The position is of particular concern given the emerging evidence that those who have diabetes and contracted COVID19 appear to have worse clinical outcomes.
-This is also true for individuals with high blood pressure and for those carrying excess weight, all increasing the risk of mortality.
 The NHS Health Check programme is thus an invaluable way to identify people across Reading at increased risk of having undiagnosed comorbidities, and further benefiting from a conversation with a healthcare professional about healthy weight, physical activity and smoking cessation to reduce the impacts of COVID19.
 The immediate impacts of national lockdown that programmes such as NHS Health Checks were paused, further hampering efforts to reach national targets.
-Efforts are now being made to reinstate Health Checks for the autumn months.
-Collaboration between the local authority and the CCG is underway to support this.
+Arrangements to reinstate NHS Checks and improve take up are now in place.